Frequently Asked Questions

 If you have purchased an Individual plan subscription using the original add-on administrator's account, once you have performed the above steps email firstname.lastname@example.org with the details of the old and new email addresses, asking for the subscription to be transferred.

-If you have purchased a Team plan subscription, and need to add / remove a Team member from your account, head to our subscription page.
-For further details, refer to this support article.
+If you have purchased a Team plan subscription, and need to add / remove a Team member from your account, go to our subscription page to edit your Team members.
+For further instructions, refer to this support article.

 What notification emails are sent by the add-on?

 - Requestor Confirmation - If 'Collect email addresses' is enabled in your Google Form settings, the person submitting the request will receive a notification confirming receipt of their request.

 - Recipient Notification - each time a form submission is made, the first recipient(s) will receive a notification with details of the request and links to action the request.
 Once they have responded, a notification will be sent to the second recipient (if any), and so on.

 - Complete / Declined / More Info Required / Cancelled - These notifications state the outcome of the request and are sent to the requestor if 'Collect email addresses' is enabled in your Google Form settings.
 These notifications will also be sent to recipients with role 'Receives a Copy' if they are in the final position of the workflow.
 See FAQ 'How do I notify users when the workflow is complete?' for more information.